yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 ---
 layout: post
-title: 'Syscall 301: Closer look into'
+title: "Syscall 301: Closer look into"
 date: 2024-03-09 11:14:00-0400
 description: How does the operating system actually implement system calls?
 tags: Linux